 When health, safety, or environmental risks take center stage, communicating risk information can be a daunting challenge.
-This fully updated Fifth Edition of Risk Communication: A Handbook for Communicating Environmental, Safety, and Health Risks offers sound, scientific research with practical, hands-on advice for practitioners, engineers, scientists, and public health agencies.
+This fully updated sixth edition of Risk Communication: A Handbook for Communicating Environmental, Safety, and Health Risks offers sound, scientific research with practical, hands-on advice for pengineers, scientists, professors and students, land use planners, public health practitioners, communication specialists, consultants, and regulators, the must-have guide for professionals who communicate risks.

 Risk Communication is divided into five self-contained parts: